 2.6.1 Disclosure of images to third parties

-The purpose of the surveillance technology within ${PracticeName} is primarily the detection and prevention of crime, health and safety of staff, patients, and visitors to the practice, therefore it may be appropriate to disclose images to law enforcement agencies in the event a crime needs to be investigated.
+The purpose of the surveillance technology within Oswald Medical Centre is primarily the detection and prevention of crime, health and safety of staff, patients, and visitors to the practice, therefore it may be appropriate to disclose images to law enforcement agencies in the event a crime needs to be investigated.
 Prior to any images being disclosed to any third-party, a formal request should be made to the Practice Manager.

 It is important that access to, and disclosure of, the images recorded by surveillance technology is restricted and carefully controlled.
 This will ensure that the rights of individuals are preserved, but also to ensure that the chain of evidence remains intact should the images be required for evidential purposes for example in a Police enquiry or an investigation being undertaken Police are required to demonstrate that the images they seek are necessary for the prevention or detection of crime and/or the apprehension or prosecution of offenders, and that if the images are not made available, these activities would be prejudiced.
 Police officers have access to a standard form as detailed under Schedule 2 Part 1 Paragraph 2 (or 5) of the DPA18, which can be used when asking for personal information, including CCTV images.
 A log of who accessed, deleted, or copied any data for audit purposes will be created and retained for audit purposes.
 Where copies of the images are to be removed for use in criminal proceedings, the requesting officer must supply a standard police section form, fully completed, and authorised by a more senior officer than the requesting officer, no lower than Inspector level.
 This form will be retained for audit purposes.